malfunkt/hyperfox/README.md

 **IX**.
 Profit!!

-Once `192.168.1.146` starts to send some traffic, a `capture` directory will be created:
+Once `10.0.0.146` starts to send some traffic, a `capture` directory will be created, this directory contains client requests, server responses and headers.

 ```sh
 $ cd ~/tmp/hyperfox-session